Spell No. 7: Performance and publication history

-spell #7 was first produced It was also produced at Crossroads Theatre (New Jersey) under the direction of Dean Irby and choreography by Dyane Harvey-Salaam.
-In 1979 as part of Joseph Papp's New York Shakespeare Festival it was restaged.
+spell #7 was first produced in 1979 as part of Joseph Papp's New York Shakespeare Festival.
 It was directed by Oz Scott and choreographed by Dianne McIntyre, with original music by David Murray and Butch Morris.
 The cast included Mary Alice, Avery Brooks, LaTanya Richardson, Reyno, Dyane Harvey-Salaam, Larry Marshall, Laurie Carlos and Ellis E. Williams.
-During the play's run Samuel L. Jackson and Jack Landron also made appearances.
+During the play's run, Samuel L. Jackson and Jack Landron also made appearances.
 It first opened as a free workshop, under the title Spell #7: A Geechee Quick Magic Trance Manual.
-After receiving good reviews the production was moved up to the Anspacher Stage at The Public Theater. natalie's sharp monologue in the final act about her hypothetical life as a white woman was cut from this revised version, and Shange herself acted in a scene as sue-jean, a conflicted and violent mother.
-Her performance had "an unforgettable quality of coming from inside."
+After receiving good reviews, the production was moved up to the Anspacher Stage at The Public Theater. natalie's sharp monologue in the final act about her hypothetical life as a white woman was cut from this revised version, and Shange herself acted in a scene as sue-jean, a conflicted and violent mother.
+Her performance had "an unforgettable quality of coming from inside".
+The choreopoem was also produced at Crossroads Theatre (New Jersey) under the direction of Dean Irby, with choreography by Dyane Harvey-Salaam.

 After the New York run, spell #7 went on to be performed by other companies.
-Some productions include one in 1982 at Clark College, another in 1982 during the Philadelphia Black Theater Festival, one in 1986 from the Avante Theater Company in Philadelphia, a 1991 performance at the Studio Theatre (Washington, D.C.), and a 1996 production at Spelman College.
+Among these productions were ones in 1982 at Clark College, during the Philadelphia Black Theater Festival,and at the Cauldron Experimental Theater in Boston; one in 1986 from the Avante Theater Company in Philadelphia; a 1991 performance at the Studio Theatre (Washington, D.C.); and a 1996 production at Spelman College.

 The choreopoem was published in 1981 in Three Pieces, a collection of Shange's theater works.
 In addition to spell #7, the book contains a photograph: lovers in motion and boogie woogie landscapes, and a foreword written by Shange. spell #7 was also printed in the 1986 anthology 9 Plays by Black Women, alongside works by Beah Richards, Lorraine Hansberry, and Alice Childress, among others.
 Both of these versions restore the natalie monologue that was cut from the Anspacher performance.